 Method 2: Reset Power Settings

-- Right click on the Start button of Windows 8.1 to bring up the menu
+- Right click Start button to bring up the menu

 - Click Command Prompt (Admin) in the list of settings

 - A User Account Control message would appear, Click Yes to confirm

 - Type the command line powercfg.exe restoredefaultschemes and hit Enter key

 Method 3: Perform Clean Boot